Deepikamurali07/Main/README.md

 # Deepika Murali
 ## About me
-I am a results-driven Business Analyst with 4+ years of experience, specializing in data analysis, process optimization, and delivering actionable insights to drive business growth.
-With a strong background in gathering business requirements, defining user stories, and developing business cases, I excel at collaborating with cross-functional teams to develop data-driven solutions that meet business objectives.<br>
+Results-driven Business Analyst with over 4 years of experience specializing in data analysis, business process optimization, and stakeholder management.
+My expertise lies in gathering business requirements, solution designing, and process workflow design using BPMN to improve operational efficiency and drive business success.
+I am skilled in using SQL, Python, Power BI, and Excel to transform complex data into actionable insights that inform decision-making and enhance organizational performance.<br>

-Skilled in utilizing a wide range of analytical tools including SQL, Python, Power BI, and Excel, I am passionate about transforming complex data into clear, actionable insights.
-I have successfully worked on projects across multiple industries, improving operational efficiency, streamlining processes, and enhancing decision-making strategies.<br>

-I am well-versed in Agile methodologies and have a proven track record in User Acceptance Testing (UAT), ensuring that solutions meet business needs and deliver measurable results.
-In addition, my experience with automation tools like Power Automate and UiPath has allowed me to drive efficiencies and reduce operational costs.<br>
+With a strong foundation in Agile methodologies, I have successfully led User Acceptance Testing (UAT) and collaborated with cross-functional teams to deliver solutions that meet business needs.
+I have hands-on experience in process automation with tools like Power Automate, Automation Anywhere, and UiPath, which have helped streamline operations and reduce costs.<br>

-As I continue to grow in my career, I am eager to apply my skills in both business and data analysis to help organizations optimize their strategies, improve performance, and achieve their goals.<br>
+I am passionate about helping organizations optimize strategies, improve performance, and achieve measurable outcomes by blending business analysis with data-driven insights.<br>

 You can see more information in my [**CV**](https://github.com/Deepikamurali07/Main/blob/main/CV_Deepika%20Murali.pdf).